Sponsor this page for $150 per year. Your banner or text ad can fill the space above.

 February 10, 1763 - French and Indian War ends with peace

 treaty that cedes Canada and the American midwest to English.

 This signals and effectively tightens the control of Great Britain's colonial administration of North America.

 April 6, 1764 - The Sugar Act places a duty on various commodities, including lumber, food, molasses, and rum in the British colonies.

-October 7, 1765 - After the establishment of the Stamp Act by the British Government, which required revenue stamps, taxes, to pay for British troops, nine American colonies hold a Stamp Act Congress in New York and adopted a Declaration of Rights against taxation without representation.
+October 7, 1765 - After the establishment of the Stamp Act by the British Government on March 22, which required revenue stamps, taxes, to pay for British troops, nine American colonies hold a Stamp Act Congress in New York and adopted a Declaration of Rights against taxation without representation.

 March 18, 1766 - Stamp Act is repealed.